malykhin-yuri/peano/README.md

 **multiplicity** (i.e., m) -- number of patterns (m=1 is called a monofractal, m=2 a bifractal, etc) and **genus** -- number of first-order fractions; genus equals d^q.

-To completely define a multifractal curve, we must specify two things.
-First, **prototypes** for each pattern.
-A prototype is a sequence of sub-cubes of [0,1]^d that defines curve order.
-Next, for each cube in each prototype we define **spec** -- i.e. we specify what **base_map** and what pattern may be used to obtain sub-curve on that cube.
+To completely define a multifractal curve, we must specify m **patterns**.
+For each pattern two things are required.
+First is a **prototype** -- a sequence of sub-cubes of [0,1]^d that defines curve order.
+Next, for each cube in the prototype we define **spec** -- i.e. we specify what **base_map** and what pattern may be used to obtain sub-curve on that cube.
 A base map is a pair of cube isometry and [0,1] isometry (time reversal or identity map).

 Many examples of the curves may be found in tests: [examples.py](tests/examples.py).
 There we use compact notation to define multifractals; it is briefly exaplained